Building homes amidst Nature

 One of the best ways to do this is to create nature-aligned developments.
-One such example is the upcoming Nada Alam which is the personification of nature-friendly.
-The 160-acre neighbourhood is being built and designed to be an enclave cradled in nature with green areas and concept parks, while recreation lakes entice joggers with the fresh breezes rolling off the water’s surface.
+One such example is the upcoming Nada Alam which is the personification of the term 'nature-friendly'.
+The 160-acre neighbourhood is built and designed to be an enclave replete with green areas and concept parks, while recreation lakes entice joggers with the fresh breezes rolling off the water’s surface.

 The very name of this township translates to “Nature’s Resonance” - a fitting name.
-Making up for the nature they eliminated during development, Nada Alam will dedicate 13 acres of the development to an eco-sanctuary.
-Green zones are allocated to various themed parks such as a Mini Wetland and a bird and butterfly sanctuary.
+Making up for the natural greenery they removed for development, Nada Alam will dedicate 13 acres of the development to an eco-sanctuary.
+Green zones are allocated to various themed parks such as a Mini Wetland as well as a bird and butterfly sanctuary.

 Another way for new developments to reduce their carbon footprints is to utilise the Industrialised Building System (IBS).
 The IBS construction system simply means that the components are pre-manufactured in a controlled environment, before being transported to the construction site for assembly.
 Utilising the IBS system saves time and offers better quality control, making it more practical for both developer and homeowners while ensuring a timely delivery.

-This is a system that is unfortunately not fully utilised in Malaysia as some developers claim that the IBS system is more expensive which will push the price of the properties higher.
-However, developments that utilise the IBS system such as Nada Alam, will significantly reduce their carbon footprints through many means while ensuring the highest quality of development.
+This is a system that is unfortunately not fully utilised in Malaysia as some developers claim that the IBS system is more expensive which will push the property prices higher.
+However, developments that utilise the IBS system such as Nada Alam, will significantly reduce their carbon footprints through many means, while still ensuring the highest quality of development.

 Also, as all the products are made and delivered in bulk quantity, less trips have to be made to deliver the material to the site.
 While it may not sound like much, it should be noted that material transportation make up for at least one-third of the development’s environmental impact.